Boating is a fun pastime for Florida residents, but it is important to practice the best of boating safety tips which have been consolidated here.

 It is always a good idea to have multiple people on board who have a boating license, who took and passed the boat safety course.
 If the captain become incapacitated in any way, the assistant captain can ensure that the boat is working properly and can guide the boat occupants until you return to the dock.

-A boating safety course is free through Rockon, by clicking on the following link here.
+A boating safety course can be obtained online by clicking on the following link here.
 You can make as many attempts as you need, and this will provide a temporary boating license.
 No minimum age required.

 Many drowning deaths occur simply because boaters forgot to wear a life jacket.
 Before you head out, ensure that everyone on the boat, yourself included, is wearing a life jacket.